Mr. David Schellenberg

 Ms. Janet Grove

-Ms. Janet Grove is a partner and corporate lawyer at Bull Housser & Tupper LLP in their Corporate Commercial, Technology and Health Care Groups.
-She has earned recognition by Best Lawyers in Canada as a leading lawyer in the areas of Biotechnology Law and Corporate Law and is currently on the board of Zucara Therapeutics Inc., an emerging life sciences company.
-In 2000, Janet joined the legal team at QLT Inc., an internationally recognized and commercially successful Vancouver company listed on the TSX and NASDAQ, where she was a member of the company’s executive management team and held a number of roles including the position of Vice-President and Corporate Counsel, Corporate Secretary and Business Ethics Officer.
-She returned to private practice in 2008 where she has continued to help clients with her wide ranging experience in the biotechnology and technology sectors.
+Janet Grove is a corporate technology lawyer and managing partner of Norton Rose Fulbright Canada LLP’s Vancouver office.
+She has earned recognition by Best Lawyers in Canada as a leading lawyer in the areas of Biotechnology Law and Corporate Law and was named as one of Canada Top 100 Most Powerful Women in 2017 by Women’s Executive Network.
+Janet is on the Accounting Standards Oversight Council of Canada and is the former Chairman and director of St. John Ambulance Vancouver Branch and former director of Canadian Business for Social Responsibility.
+In 2000, Janet joined the legal team at QLT Inc. (now Novelion Therapeutics Inc.), company then listed on the TSX and NASDAQ, where she was a member of the company’s executive management team and held a number of roles including the position of Vice-President and Corporate Counsel, Corporate Secretary and Business Ethics Officer.
+She returned to private practice in 2008

 Dr. Lana Janes